bologer/anycomment.io/readme.txt

 = 0.0.48 – 23.08.2018 =

+> I will try to deliver more fixes and features over next release.
+Thanks for using AnyComment <3.
+> Please give us short review if you like it.

 **Fixes:**

 * Fixed division by 0 issue, which caused comments not to load, #101
 * Fixed some style conflict issues
+* Other small fixes & improvements

 = 0.0.47 – 23.08.2018 =

 **Fixes:**

 * Fixed issue when selecting both types did not allow guests to leave a comment

 = 0.0.46 – 23.08.2018 =